What is a Bulging Disc?

 Braces for a Bulging Disc

 To treat a bulged disc through bracing you will want to use a back brace with a stabilizer.
 This means that a rigid back panel is necessary in the treatment of a bulging disc.
 Depending on the location of your bulged disc there are a variety of different brace options.
 If your lumbar region is injured you will need a short brace focused on stabilizing your lower back.
 If you are having problems with your thoracic back the best brace option for you will be longer.
-These braces will help to stabilize and immobilize your back.
-To see a variety of different brace options click here.
+These brace options will help to stabilize and immobilize your back.

 Proper Posture for Prevention and Treatment for a Bulged Disc